confluentinc/demo-scene/agentic-rag/README.md

 confluent kafka topic create product_reviews
 ```

 Next, inspect the `producer/reviews.csv` file.
-Feel free to add additional rows or edit the reviews.
-Not, though, that for the RAG aspect of this demo you'll also need to
+Feel free to add additional rows or edit the reviews.Not, though, that for the RAG aspect of this demo you'll also need to
 create accompanying orders in MongoDB Atlas in a later section.

 * Open the file `producer/product_reviews_producer.py` and find where the `cc_config` and `sr_config` objects are instantiated.